-The four long-term Challenge disciplines for 2020 will remain the same as last year.
-Teams select one Long Term Challenge from the disciplines below.
-They then work collaboratively, without outside assistance, to prepare their solution.
+Teams select one Long Term Challenge and they then work collaboratively, without outside assistance, to prepare their solution.
 This solution is performed to a panel of judges and an audience, at Regional Tournament Day.

 Language Literature - this Challenge asks students to investigate and apply common literary devices and language techniques.
 This may involve existing or original texts, where texts may be written, spoken or multimodal, and in print or digital forms.